glowieframework/deploy/README.md

 ## Credits

-Deploy and Glowie are currently being developed by [Gabriel Silva](https://gabrielsilva.dev.br).
+Deploy and Glowie are actively developed by [Gabriel Silva](https://gabrielsilva.dev.br).